US seeks expansion of military presence in Philippines | Law-Order

 - Philippines

-The United States is seeking an expansion of its military presence in the Philippines under a 2014 defence pact, US and Philippine officials said, one of the initiatives that will be discussed during Vice President Kamala Harris's visit that focuses on the defense of its treaty ally in the face of China's sweeping territorial claims.
+The United States is seeking an expansion of its military presence in the Philippines under a 2014 defence pact, US and Philippine officials said, one of the initiatives Vice President Kamala Harris launched on Monday during her visit to America's oldest treaty ally in Asia.

-Harris will hold talks with President Ferdinand Marcos Jr. and other officials on Monday during a two-day visit that will include a trip to western Palawan province facing the disputed South China Sea, which Beijing claims virtually in its entirety.
+China's increasingly aggressive actions to fortify its claims to most of the busy waterway have alarmed smaller claimant nations.
+The US has been helping strengthen the Philippine coast guard, which said it would welcome Harris aboard one of its biggest patrol ships moored in Palawan.

-"The United States and the Philippines stand together as friends, partners, and allies," a statement issued by Harris's aides said.
-"Now and always, the US commitment to the defence of the Philippines is ironclad."
-A range of US assistance and projects would also be launched by Harris to help the Philippines deal with climate change and looming energy and food shortages.
+Harris and her delegation also announced a range of US assistance and initiatives to help the Philippines deal with climate change and looming food and energy crises, including talks on a proposed agreement that would provide the legal basis for US exports of nuclear equipment and material for energy to the Philippines.

-The Philippines, a former American colony, used to host one of the largest US Navy and Air Force bases outside the American mainland.
-The bases were shut down in the early 1990s, after the Philippine Senate rejected an extension, but American forces returned for large-scale combat exercises with Filipino troops under a 1999 Visiting Forces Agreement.
+A former American colony, the Philippines used to host one of the largest US Navy and Air Force bases outside the American mainland.
+The bases were shut down in the early 1990s after the Philippine Senate rejected an extension, but American forces returned for large-scale combat exercises with Filipino troops under a 1999 Visiting Forces Agreement.

-In 2014, the longtime allies signed the Enhance Defence Cooperation Agreement, which allows larger numbers of American forces to stay in rotating batches within Philippine military camp, where they could build warehouses, living quarters, joint training facilities and store combat equipment, except nuclear arms.
+In 2014, the allies signed the Enhance Defence Cooperation Agreement, which allows larger numbers of American forces to stay in rotating batches within Philippine military camps, where they can build warehouses, living quarters, joint training facilities and store combat equipment, except nuclear arms.

 The Philippines could take over those buildings and facilities when the Americans leave.